-- Students may be reassessed a total of one time when one of the following situations exists: - One full year has elapsed from previous tests; - Are recommended by the department chair or division dean to retake the test; - Are recommended by the Student Policy and Scholastic Standards Committee in accordance with the exemption permitted by the SBVC Policy on Assessment. - Students who reassess will be advised that the most current assessment results will supersede all other test results. - Students may satisfy the prerequisite for English, math, and reading through: - An assessment process, - Satisfactory completion of the prerequisite course, - Providing acceptable challenge documentation to the department chair or division dean. - Previously enrolled high school students have the ability to reassess after they have graduated.
+- All students entering San Bernardino Valley College are required to complete the Guided Self-Placement questionnaire/assessment process unless exempted. - 2.
+Students may retake the Guided Self-Placement questionnaire a total of one time when one of the following situations exists: - Are recommended by the department chair or division dean to retake the test; - Are recommended by the Student Policy and Scholastic Standards Committee in accordance with the exemption permitted by the SBVC Policy on Assessment. - Students who reassess will be advised that the most current assessment results will supersede all other results. - 4.
+Students may satisfy the prerequisite for English, math, and reading through: - Completing the Guided Self-Placement questionnaire / assessment process. - Satisfactory completion of the prerequisite course.

+- Providing acceptable challenge documentation to the department chair or division dean. - Previously enrolled high school students have the ability to retake the Guided Self-Placement questionnaire after they have graduated.